Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Discussion

+In addition, eirasBA provides treatment for repeated measures, which is not found in the other mentioned packages.
+It is common for researchers to take multiple measurements using the same technique when attempting to compare a new method they intend to use as a replacement for an established one.
+Depending on whether unique or repeated measures are provided, eirasBA calculates the value of lambda and automatically uses it in subsequent tests.
+This feature enhances the package's ability to handle repeated measurements effectively.

+One of the most significant criticisms of both the traditional Bland-Altman plot method and the discussed packages is the reliance on visual inspection for decision-making.
+In this regard, eirasBA brings innovation by automating the recognition of lines or points within the regions of bands or ellipses, providing decision indicators to the users.
+This eliminates the subjective aspect of visual interpretation and enhances the objectivity of the decision-making process.

-In order to better guide a researcher, the concept of line translations was created.
-This concept allows the verification of precision and bisector agreement even when two measurement techniques do not provide equality of means.
-Even being biased, a surrogate technique which provides equal precision and agreement may deserve a chance for practical use: if biased but equally precise and showing a constant disagreement, a simple arithmetic correction or calibration can fix the technique; if less precise but providing the same average measurement, it could be eligible as a screening step; if this imprecision imposes risks to patients, then the technique must be reviewed.
-Anyhow, the decomposition in accuracy, precision and agreement with bisector line analysis should be helpful to a researcher deciding where to put energy to fix a new technique when full equivalence is not obtained.
+Another innovative concept of line translations was introduced, allowing the assessment of precision and bisector agreement even in the presence of unequal means between two measurement techniques.
+Biased techniques that provide equal precision and agreement may still be useful with a simple calibration or correction.
+Reversely, if a surrogate technique is unbiased but less precise, it could be eligible as a screening step; however, if this imprecision imposes risks to patients, then the technique must be reviewed.
+In essence, the decomposition of accuracy, precision, and agreement with bisector line analysis can guide researchers in determining where to focus their efforts to improve a new technique when full equivalence is not achieved.